 But, any new workplace invests employee time and money in training even an experienced person.
 Employees build relationships, and your workplace is always disrupted when an employee leaves.

 And, that is the problem with an overqualified candidate.
-The employee may leave – and leave quickly - depending on the success of his or her job search.
+The employee may leave—and leave quickly—depending on the success of their job search.
 Their lifestyle, expenses, and family budget were developed with the expectation of a higher salary.
 Depending on your organization’s size and needs, you may not have a higher level position or better-paying job available for quite some time.

 Try to ascertain, during your interview process, whether the candidate is sufficiently attracted by your job, workplace, industry, or company culture to take a job for which he or she is overqualified.

 If reasons other than immediate employment are on the candidate’s mind, and key in his or her choice of jobs, perhaps you should consider hiring an overqualified employee.
 Go in with your eyes open, however.
 Your decision is always a risk.

 Another red flag for employers is an unusual employment history, and especially the explanation that your prospective employee offers for their unusual history.